 Bereket affirms this, saying, “In fact the discipleship teaching has kept me out of all sorts of trouble that often come with teen age.”

 Non-Christian community members who have benefited from World Vision’s programs are enthralled by the organization’s equal treatment of all, and many have accepted Jesus as their Savior as a result.
 Seyum Abose, 60, who pastors Kalehiwot Church in Bonosha, the capital of Shashogo district, diligently works with World Vision’s faith and development team to strengthen church ministry.
-He says that before World Vision’s work, Shashogo district was 85% Muslim and only 15% Christian.
+He says that before World Vision’s work, Shashogo district was only 15% Christian.
 “It was very difficult to preach [the] gospel, and [many] who dared fled the area for fear of persecution.”

 As a young man, he saw a boy hanging from a tree and being whipped by mobs because of his faith.
 He intervened, begging the whippers for mercy and saving the boy’s life, but later fled his home village.
 Fellow Christians gave him shelter, fed him, and paid for his school fees.
 Upon graduation, he began to serve in the church.
 Years later, after World Vision began working in his village, he returned and was greeted by people who had begun to understand differences and accept similarities.